 When a tetrad is indicated, before proceeding, a test verifying whether it satisfies the tetrad definition equations is performed using the command IsTetrad, and if the tetrad definition is not satisfied an error interruption happens.
 Sometimes, the indicated T is in fact a tetrad but the computer fails in verifying that, perhaps missing a simplification; in these cases you can indicate to not perform this verification by passing the optional argument verifygiventetrad = false.

-When the tetrad indicated to be transformed is an orthonormal tetrad (for the corresponding definitions, see IsTetrad), first a null tetrad is derived from it using NullTetrad, then transformed.
+When the tetrad indicated to be transformed is an orthonormal tetrad (for the corresponding definitions, see IsTetrad), first a null tetrad is derived from it using the formulas shown in NullTetrad, then transformed.

 Two different formats for the output of TransformTetrad are possible: as a matrix that can be set as the value of the tetrad e_ using Setup, or as a list of null vectors (option output = nullvectors).